opus1993/pubrepo/content/post/The_Value_of_Capstone/index.md

 ![March 22, 2019; Kevin Hartman, director of analytics for Google, gives the ‘Ten Years Hence’ lecture.
 (Photo by Matt Cashore/University of Notre Dame)](https://mendoza.nd.edu/wp-content/uploads/2019/04/MC-3.22.19-Ten-Years-Hence-08-600x400.jpg)

 Analytics leaders create value by championing integrated, rigorous and ethical work, no matter the industry or the size of the team.
 They foster the tough conversations, asking the [sharp questions](https://brohrer.github.io/pocket_guide_data_science.html).
-Capstone projects create opportunities to collaborate to realise business value.
+Capstone projects create opportunities to collaborate to realize tangible business value in ways that coding class, bootcamps, and Kaggle cannot.

 ### Did you find this page helpful?
 Consider sharing it 🙌